fhasanm/yolo11-api/README.md

    - **Custom Dashboards:** Develop custom dashboards to visualize model confidence distributions and inference accuracy, potentially using tools such as Apache Airflow for scheduled drift evaluations.

 2. **Evaluation Script Integration:**
    - Ensure that our API endpoints are compliant with the provided evaluation script.
-Run the evaluation script on the same machine as your API and include the generated report in your submission.
+Run the evaluation script on the same machine as our API and include the generated report in our submission.